I‘m always looking for more ways to make money on the side in order to pad my family’s bottom line.

 - Private rooms: Guests share some common areas with you, like the kitchen, living room, or bathroom, but they have their own private room for sleeping.

-- Entire homes/apartments: Guests rent the entire unit and don't have to share the space with you or with anyone else.
+- Entire homes/apartments: Guests stay in the entire unit and don’t have to share the space with you or with anyone else.

 If you have a home where you have an extra spare bedroom, you could list it as a “private room” and guests will know that they will have a private bedroom available where they can have some privacy.

-If you have a rental property, you can list the entire apartment or home on Airbnb and the guests will know that they have the entire unit to themselves, and they won't have to share the space.
+If you have another property, you can list the entire apartment or home on Airbnb and the guests will know that they have the entire unit to themselves, and they won’t have to share the space.